odin-lang/odin-lang.org/content/docs/overview.md

 ### Branch statements
 #### `break` statement
-A for loop or a switch statement can be left prematurely with a `break` statement.
+A for loop, conditional, or a switch statement can be left prematurely with a `break` statement.
 It leaves the innermost construct, unless a label of a construct is given:
 ```odin
 for cond {
 	switch {